algorithmica-org/algorithmica/content/english/hpc/arithmetic/bit-hacks.md

 Extract the sign bit: `int mask = x >> 31`.
 This will be `1` for negative numbers and `0` for positive.

-XOR it with the initial number: `x ^ mask` (which equates to either adding or substracting 1 depending on the sign).
+XOR it with the initial number: `x ^ mask` (which equates to either adding or subtracting 1 depending on the sign).

 Subtract mask from the result of step 2: `(x ^ mask) - mask`